-- Selection for membership in the American Board of Trial Advocates (ABOTA), an invitation only national association of experienced trial lawyers and judges dedicated to the preservation and promotion of civil jury trials.
+- Selected for membership in the American Board of Trial Advocates (ABOTA), an invitation only national association of experienced trial lawyers and judges dedicated to the preservation and promotion of civil jury trials.

 - Colorado Bar Association, Labor & Employment Section

 - Boulder Bar Association